 The divergent integrals can be interpreted in several ways.
 One way is to interpret them via analytic continuation.
 The idea behind ``analytic continuation is to match the divergent function of interest to an analytic function in a region where the original function is well behaved'' \cite{analytic}.
 For instance, we have the integral

-We can assign the divergent integral the value equal to the value of the analytic continuation of the right hand side of equation \ref{analex} for $\mu=s+1/3$.
-Applying this interpretation, term by term integration leads to the asymptotic expansion
+The integral in the left hand side is defined only in the strip $0<\mathrm{Re}\, \mu <1$, and, in this strip, equal to the right hand side.
+However, the right hand side is well defined beyond the strip of analyticity of the integral so that it is the (unique) analytic extension of the integral in the entire complex plane.
+By analytic continuation, the divergent integrals are then assigned the values equal to the values of the right hand side of equation (\ref{analex}) at $\mu=s+1/3$ for every positive integer $s$.
+Applying this interpretation, term by term integration leads to the expansion

-The same result is obtained when the divergent integral is interpreted as a finite part integral.
-However, the given integral \ref{example} can be evaluated explicitly and the result expanded for $\omega>1$.
-The result is given by
+However, the given integral (\ref{example}) can be evaluated explicitly and the result expanded for $\omega>1$.
+The result is given by \cite{distribution,mcwong}

-Comparing expressions \ref{wrong} and \ref{correct}, we find that expression \ref{wrong} correctly reproduces the first group of terms of \ref{correct} but completely misses out the second group.
+Comparing expressions (\ref{wrong}) and (\ref{correct}), we find that expression (\ref{wrong}) correctly reproduces the first group of terms of (\ref{correct}) but completely misses out the second group.
 This demonstrates how naive term by term integration involving divergent integrals can lead to missing terms.